By Lee Ann Obringer

-- There is no legally sufficient claim in the complaint that warrants the award the plaintiff is requesting
+- There is no legally sufficient claim in the complaint that warrants the award the plaintiff is requesting.

-- The court lacks the subject matter jurisdiction or personal jurisdiction for the case
+- The court lacks the subject matter jurisdiction or personal jurisdiction for the case.

-- The court isn’t of the proper venue
+- The court isn’t of the proper venue.

-- There has been a problem with the process itself
+- There has been a problem with the process itself.

 The defendant may also file a countersuit against the plaintiff, which makes the plaintiff the counter-defendant.
 This begins a new complaint process; however, the two cases will be heard as one lawsuit.

-If the defendant’s response isn’t filed within the allowed time (usually 20 to 30 days, but can be less in some courts), your attorney may ask the judge to enter a default judgement, meaning that you will be awarded everything you requested in the complaint.
+If the defendant’s response isn’t filed within the allowed time (usually 20 to 30 days, but can be less in some courts), your attorney may ask the judge to enter a default judgment, meaning that you will be awarded everything you requested in the complaint.
 However, judges often allow the defendant additional time to file responsive pleadings if there is a good reason for not getting it done on time.